jithin-k-sreedharan/reflections/lesson_3_reflections.md

     git remote -v # To see the details of added remote, "v" for verbose git push origin master # git push <origin> <master>
     ```
+* For making the GitHub repository not to ask for password each time we push, follow [this link](https://help.github.com/articles/caching-your-github-password-in-git/).